What Is an Affidavit: Definition

 Sample Affidavit Form in the PDF Format

-Here is a sample basic affidavit form needed for the remote witnessing:
+Here is a structure and example for an affidavit form needed for the remote witnessing:

-- In the blank space below, insert the statement that you swear to be true.
-The affidavit form statement can contain one or more sections.
+In the blank space below, insert the statement that you swear to be true.
+The basic affidavit form statement can contain one or more sections.

-- At the end of the form, you and a notary should sign the completed form to validate it.
+At the end of the form, you and a notary should sign the completed form to get your affidavit form notarized.
 Ask your notary public the exact date on which the notary public's commission expires to put it in the bottom left corner.
 Alternatively, you can leave the expiration date blank for the notary to complete.